 With welcome fruit drinks in hand, we felt immediately at ease as were briefed on the itinerary.
 Our one-night tour was more expensive than those offered by other companies but, given the many poor reviews online of the lower-priced boats, the last thing we wanted to do was risk ruining our tour by cutting corners in our budget.
 We also preferred a smaller vessel for a more personalized experience.
 With only 14 cabins, the Treasure Junk fit the bill.

-Most of the cabins are located on the first floor, while the second floor includes an open-concept dining area, lounge and bar with an outdoor deck, where a set of stairs leads to the top deck.
+Most of the cabins are located on the first floor, while the second floor includes an open-concept dining area, as well as a lounge and bar with an outdoor deck where a set of stairs leads to the top deck.

 There were lounge chairs for sunbathing on the top deck, but no umbrellas to shade us from the sun.
 The good news, however, is that they’ve been installed since our visit.

 Maria and I had our own standard cabins (although you can book a suite if you really want to live it up).
 They’re not spacious but they’re air-conditioned, comfortable, clean and feature large windows for scenic views.
 The beds are a little firm, but I like them that way.

 With respect to security, there are no safes in the rooms, but the doors to the cabins include locks and the corridor is equipped with security cameras (an important feature for photographers like me who travel with expensive gear).
 For added peace of mind, items can also be stored in the safes on the second floor.